1950 Indianapolis 500

 During the month, Clark Gable and Barbara Stanwyck were at the track to film scenes for the film To Please a Lady.
 Stanwyck was on hand in victory lane after the race for the traditional celebratory kiss to the winner.
+During 1951 a young Mario Andretti saw the film in his native Italy - where it was titled Indianapolis - an event which exposed the future Indianapolis 500 winner and four-time National Champion to the race for the first time.

 Time trials

 Time trials was scheduled for six days.